Employee data notice

-This privacy notice is relevant to job applicants and current and former employees of Brunelcare.
-If you have any queries about this notice or on how Brunelcare handles your personal data you are kindly requested to contact the Brunelcare Data Protection Officer.
+This data notice is relevant to job applicants and current and former employees of Brunelcare.
+If you have any queries about this notice or on how Brunelcare handles your personal data, you are kindly requested to contact the Brunelcare Data Protection Officer at [email protected].

 Brunelcare reserves its right to amend or replace this statement at any time.
 Prior notification about such a change would normally only be given if the rights of the individuals concerned could reasonably be expected to be negatively impacted.

 The lawful basis we rely on for processing your personal data is article 6(1)(b) of the GDPR, which relates to processing necessary to perform a contract or to take steps at your request, before entering a contract.
 The lawful basis we rely on to process any information you provide as part of your application which is special category data, such as health, religious or ethnic information is article 9(2)(b) of the GDPR, which also relates to our obligations in employment and the safeguarding of your fundamental rights and article 9(2)(h) for assessing your work capacity as an employee.
 And Schedule 1 part 1(1) and (2)(a) and (b) of the DPA2018 which relates to processing for employment, the assessment of your working capacity and preventative or occupational medicine.

 What information do we ask for, and why?

 We do not collect more information than we need to fulfil our stated purposes and will not keep it longer than necessary.
 The information we ask for is used to assess your suitability for employment.
 You don’t have to provide what we ask for, but it may affect your application if you don’t.

 You have the following rights in relation to your personal data:

 You have every right to know exactly why we process your personal information, whom we may share it with and how long we keep it.
 In fact, this privacy notice will answer most of such questions.
 Please contact us if you require more information.

 You have the right to submit a Subject Access Request (SAR) in order to get a copy of the information we hold about you.